vcovelli/data-pipeline-project/README.md

 ### Running the Pipeline

-	### Running the Pipeline

 #### Local Run

 To test the pipeline locally, run:

 	python3 data_pipeline.py

 #### Prefect Cloud Run

 1.Go to your Prefect Cloud dashboard.
 2.Locate the etl_data_pipeline flow.
 3.Manually trigger a run or set up a schedule for automated runs.

-### Scheduling the Pipeline

 ### Scheduling the Pipeline

 To automate the ETL pipeline, you can configure a schedule in Prefect Cloud.

 1. In the Prefect Cloud dashboard, navigate to **Deployments**.
 2. Select `etl_data_pipeline` and add a schedule (e.g., daily at 2 AM).

 Alternatively, define the schedule directly in the `etl_data_pipeline.yaml` file under the `schedule` field.

 ### Future Enhancements